AdobeDocs/experience-manager-assets-essentials.en/help/search.md

 *Figure: Filter searched assets based on various parameters.*

+* Asset Status: Filter the search results using an `Approved` or `Rejected` asset status.

 * File type: Filter the search results by the supported types of files that is, `Images`, `Documents`, and `Videos`.
 * MIME type: Filter for one or more of the supported file formats. <!-- TBD:  [supported file formats](/help/supported-file-formats.md). -->
 * Image size: Provide one of more of the minimum and maximum dimensions to filter images.
 Size is provided in dimensions in pixel and is not the file size of the images.